CS340-21/oss/shall57.md

 # Open Source Project Assignment

 ## Sprint 1
+Please describe criteria you have used to determine if your OSS projects are still active.
+Please consider lecture or any other sources.

 I have been assigned [instance 182](https://davidalanreid.github.io/output/347538efbdc21b8df684ebd92d37400b3ce85d55/vulnerable.hack.html) and [instance 422](https://davidalanreid.github.io/output/347538efbdc21b8df684ebd92d37400b3ce85d55/vulnerable.hack.html).
 Firstly, none of the links to instance 182 seem to be working, so I am unable to determine if this project is still active.
 So, I will instead consider [instance 183](https://davidalanreid.github.io/output/347538efbdc21b8df684ebd92d37400b3ce85d55/vulnerable.hack.html).
 There is a single link associated with instance 183, and this project does seem to be inactive.
 There are two links associated with instance 422, and both of these forked projects also seem to be inactive.
 In order to determine this, I looked mainly at the commits, issues, pull requests, and number of contributors for each fork.
 For the commits, issues, and pull requests, I considered their frequency, their number, the interactions with them, and how recent they are.

 ### Instance 183